 3) You have heard me say that the most difficult part of recording is good intonation.
 I want you to be mentally prepared to sing in tune.
 I don’t want you focusing on anything other than singing in the center of the pitch.
 In order for that to happen, you must be mentally sharp and ready to work physically in terms of good posture and good breath support.

 5) The studio is a blast if you are a person who is energized by hard work and doing what it takes to do something well.
 When we are ready to record, there should be NO TALKING.
-Any effort expended on my, Mrs. Hoover's or Scott’s part to get you to be quiet is effort that could have been spent getting a pass to sound better.
+Any effort expended on my or Scott’s part to get you to be quiet is effort that could have been spent getting a pass to sound better.
 There should be absolute silence in the 5 seconds prior to going red and the 5 seconds after we stop.
 This saves time and money in the mixing process.
 When I raise my hand, all talking should cease in mid-sentence.
 Girls, don’t wear jewelry that clanks or jingles.
-Guys, take keys out of pockets, etc. The time to go to the bathroom is not as we are gathering around the mics to record.
-The time to go find your water bottle is not as we are gathering around the mics to record.
+Guys, take keys out of pockets, etc. The time to go to the bathroom or go find your water bottle is not as we are gathering around the mics to record.
 Anticipate!
+Be prepared.

 6) Be prepared with your solos.
 You may have the opportunity to try it twice but it likely won’t be more than that.
 Know what lick you will do and be ready to double if Scott asks you to.
 Every year solos sound great by the time we perform live in concert because you get comfortable with them and add style and personality.
 When you listen back to the CD, you are disappointed in your performance compared to the live show.
 Make those additions of style now so that you won’t have any regrets.
 OWN IT!

-7) Treat any engineers or staff at the studio respectfully.
+7) Treat Shane or any engineers or staff at the studio respectfully.
 Show your class by cleaning-up after yourselves and keeping your noise level to a minimum.

 8) Don’t come dressed like a homeless person.
 We may have the opportunity to take some pictures, and possibly even some video.
 You don’t have to be in dress code, but bathe, and don’t come in your pajamas.
 Please dress appropriately.